← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 1. Could not resolve hostname error — wait 5 minutes after you created the A record.
 Check IP address, wait and try again.

-2. Can't log in to server (Identity file ./n8n.pem not accessible: No such file or directory):a) don't forget to do cd ~/Downloads; b) check your .pem file is there.
+2. Can't log in to instance (Identity file Downloads/n8n.pem not accessible: No such file or directory): check than you have n8n.pem file in your Downloads folder, that you've downloaded from AWS.

-1. Protect your server.
+1. Protect your instance.
 When you're done with setup and users invitations, open AWS EC2, select Security Groups -> enter "launch-wizard-1" group -> Edit inbound rules -> Remove rule with Type = SSH.
-This will disable SSH access to your server.
+This will disable SSH access to your instance.
 When you need it later, just add it again.

-2. Update n8n version periodically, if you need access to the new features.
+2. Update N8N version periodically, if you need access to the new features.
 Please, remember to backup first.
-Here's the line to update: ssh -i ./n8n.pem admin@n8n.mycompany.com "cd /var/www/default && sudo docker compose stop && sudo docker pull docker.n8n.io/n8nio/n8n:latest && sudo docker compose up -d"
+Here's the line to update: ssh -i Downloads/n8n.pem admin@n8n.mycompany.com "cd /var/www/default && sudo docker compose stop && sudo docker pull docker.n8n.io/n8nio/n8n:latest && sudo docker compose up -d"

 4. TIP: In order to quickly restore credentials, just create the credential again and click on each node in the workflow that uses it.
 Then just click "Back".
 Repeat for each workflow, each node.

-[optional] Transferring your data to the new server
+[optional] Transferring your data to the new instance

-You will receive unlock code to your email.
+You will receive unlock code to your email (please, check the Spam folder).

 ×